 b) Processing fee

 c) Transcripts.
-TWO official copies from every post secondary institution attended, except Acadia University transcripts.
+ONE official copy from every post secondary institution attended, except Acadia University transcripts.

 NOTE: Prior to applying, all international transcripts must be assessed by the Acadia University Registrar's Office.

 d) Supplementary Forms.
 Essay (Part A), Experience Profile (Part B), Academic/ Teacher Certification Requirements (Part C), Three References (Part D)